Community Right to Challenge

-The Community Right to Challenge provisions commenced on 27 June 2012 and form an important part of the Government’s plans to create the conditions for communities to play a bigger part in shaping the running of local services.
+The Community Right to Challenge form an important part of the Government’s plans to create the conditions for communities to play a bigger part in shaping the running of local services.

-Under the Act, a defined 'relevant body' such as a charitable organisation, voluntary or community body or a town or parish council will be able to express an interest in providing a local authority service subject to certain exceptions.
-Under the new law, councils must respond to this challenge and consider the positive impact the proposal could have on the community.
+A ‘relevant body’ such as a charitable organisation, voluntary or community body or a town or parish council will be able to express an interest in providing a local authority service subject to certain exceptions.
+Councils must respond to this challenge and consider the positive impact the proposal could have on the community.

 Where can I find more information?